Nb1X/obs-raspi/README.md

-# obs-arm64
+# obs-raspi

-Run OBS on an ARM device running Linux.
+Run OBS on a Raspberry Pi.

 ⭐ Support for Pi 4 and his hardware encoder are coming really soon!
 I already have a build but it doesn't support PipeWire so no Screen Capture for Wayland...

 📰 If you want more info about me and the project, you should check the Wiki instead.
 This README is here to resume quickly the project's goal.

-⚠️ If you're using Windows (Windows for ARM) on your device, an official build already exists: https://github.com/obsproject/obs-studio/releases .
+⚠️ If you're using Windows (through WoR project) on your device, an official build already exists: https://github.com/obsproject/obs-studio/releases .

 How to use this project: